uhlmanngroup/shapeanalysis101/README.md

 You can then resume at step 3 above.

 ### To cite
+If you use the exercise notebooks from this tutorial, please acknowledge it as follows:
+> Hugger, J., Uhlmann, V. (2021).
+Shape Analysis 101 Tutorial. github.com/uhlmanngroup/shapeanalysis101

 If you reuse pieces of code from this course for your own research, please acknowledge them as follows:
 * For the spline models library `spline_curve_model`:
 > Uhlmann group's Spline Fitting Toolbox v1.0